pattan9955/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1a.
-If file is missing, creates a new file that replaces the existing one.
+To simulate missing file, create an empty directory and run the program.
+Program should create a new file in the directory.

+   1b.
+To simulate a corrupted file, replace content in file with wrong or unexpected content.
+Program should throw an error.

 1. _{ more test cases …​ }_